patelpurvip/SQL-HR-dummydata/README.md

 These files will allow you to create the same database on a local version of Postgres.

-> Before running the code, you will need to create a file entitled config.py as follows, access the local Postgres database : user = "YOUR USERNAME HERE" password = "YOUR PASSWORD HERE"
+> Before running the code, you will need to create a file entitled config.py as follows, access the local Postgres database:

+user = "YOUR USERNAME HERE"
+password = "YOUR PASSWORD HERE"